(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Discussion

 Looking ahead, this system provides an important benchmark for interpreting LRDs more generally.
-Improved lens modeling for Abell 383, by incorporating the new JWST imaging will further refine the magnification field and hence the intrinsic sizes and separations.
-High-resolution spectroscopy, ideally with JWST/NIRSpec IFU, will be crucial for disentangling the stellar and non-stellar contributions to the emission, mapping their kinematics, and linking the spatially resolved structure to the integrated emission-line diagnostics used for unlensed LRDs.
-More broadly, the discovery of additional strongly lensed LRDs with resolved internal structure will be essential to determine whether the configuration seen here is a rare phenomenon or a common configuration of Little Red Dots.
+Improved lens modeling for A383, by incorporating the new JWST imaging, will further refine the magnification field, and hence the intrinsic sizes and separations.
+High-resolution spectroscopy, ideally with JWST/NIRSpec IFU, will be crucial for disentangling the stellar and nonstellar contributions to the emission, mapping their kinematics, and linking the spatially resolved structure to the integrated emission-line diagnostics used for unlensed LRDs.
+More broadly, the discovery of additional strongly lensed LRDs with resolved internal structure \citep[see also][]{Baggen_2026,Barger2026arXiv260527903B, Yanagisawa2026} will be essential to determine whether the configuration seen here is a rare phenomenon or a common configuration of LRDs.